How to Prepare for Homesteading

 A few things to keep in mind.

-1. You will be dealing with a variety of problems, and remembering that each struggle and setback is an opportunity to learn will keep you in the right headspace.
-Rather than getting angry, look for the lesson and make a note so you remember next time.
+#1.
+You will be dealing with a variety of problems, and remembering that each struggle and setback is an opportunity to learn will keep you in the right headspace.
+Rather than getting angry, look for the lesson so the issue doesn’t happen again.

-2. Animals can be stubborn, meaning you will need loads of patience when dealing with them.
+#2.
+Animals can be stubborn, so you will need lots of patience when dealing with them.
 When you find yourself getting frustrated, stop and take a breath.
-Remind yourself they are only animals and focus on leading rather than forcing them.
+Remind yourself they are only animals, and focus on leading rather than forcing them.

-3. Now, all vegetables flourish in a garden.
+#3.
+Not all vegetables flourish in a garden and this is one of those lessons that you may deal with each year.
 Again, look for the struggle, research the remedy, and keep detailed notes as you work to solve issues.

 young boy planting containers with a woman